-'Manor Park Playschool/OCC' will ensure that all staff maintain proper hand hygiene to minimize the spread of germs and contamination.
+'Before- and After- School in Manor Park' will ensure that all staff maintain proper hand hygiene to minimize the spread of germs and contamination.
 Staff will also ensure that all children maintain proper hygiene and provide additional opportunities throughout the day for handwashing routines with the children.